 Applicant-to-interview ratio

-The applicant-to-interview ratio in 2022 was 3%.
-This means that for every 100 applicants a job posting received, 3 of those applicants were invited to interview for the role.
-This is a lower number than employers would like to see, and often times can be a sign of unqualified candidates or interview ghosting plaguing the hiring process.
+The applicant-to-interview ratio in 2024 was 3%.
+This means that on average, for every 100 applicants a job posting received, 3 of those applicants were invited to interview for the role.
+This is a lower number than employers would like to see, and oftentimes can be a sign of unqualified candidates or interview ghosting plaguing the hiring process.

 Interview-to-hire ratio

-The interview-to-hire ratio in 2022 was 48%.
-This means that nearly half of all candidates interviewed ended up being hired for the role.
-When you consider that just 3% of applicants were invited to interview in the first place, having an interview-to-hire conversion rate of 48% means that employers are far more efficient later in the hiring process.
+The interview-to-hire ratio in 2024 was 27%.
+This is down slightly from last year, but when you consider that just 2% of applicants were invited to interview in the first place, having an interview-to-hire conversion rate of 26% means that employers are far more efficient later in the hiring process.

 Applicant-to-hire ratio

-The applicant-to-hire ratio in 2022 was 85 to 1, meaning that employers received an average of 85 applicants for every hire they made.
-However, this figure varied widely across industries, with employers in the top performing industry (cleaning services) seeing 154 applicants per hire and employers in the lowest performing industry (education & child care) seeing 41 applicants per hire.
+In 2024, employers received an average of 180 applicants for every hire they made.
+However, this figure varied widely across industries, with employers in the automotive industry seeing around 234 applicants per hire, while employers in education & childcare saw 57.

 What are the best times of year to post jobs?